Ssimoes48/Food-Deserts-Analysis/README_bar_graphs_TB.md

 half a mile (urban) from supermarket and 10 miles (rural).
 There also seems to be a similar relationship between the fair/poor % and half a mile from supermarkets (urban) up to 20 miles from supermarkets (rural).
-While it isn't due to random chance, we're not entirely sure what the relationship is.
+While it isn't due to random chance, I'm not entirely sure what the relationship is.
+However, there did seem to be a relationship between the number of flagged flag food deserts (mainly in Big Horn County) and the percent of obese/diabetic citizens.
+Unfortunately, running a t-test on that would be difficult due to the difference between the types of data displayed (difference between # of food deserts and percent obese/diabetic.

 Resources: